Admission Requirements and Process

 All applicants must have a minimum of a bachelor’s degree from an accredited institution.

-Submit all application materials to: Master of Arts in Applied Behavior Analysis, Attention Debbie Pierce, Spalding University, 845 South Third Street, Louisville, KY 40203-2188.
+Submit all application materials to: Master of Science in Applied Behavior Analysis, Attention Debbie Pierce, Spalding University, 845 South Third Street, Louisville, KY 40203-2188.

 1. Graduate Application and $30 nonrefundable fee made payable to Spalding University.